-Analysis | Biden’s claim about employment of ‘mom and pop’ businesses
+Analysis | Biden’s claim about employment of ‘mom-and-pop’ businesses

 The Pinocchio Test

 This is a good example of how definitions can make a difference in terms of accuracy.
-What’s a “mom and pop” business?
+What’s a “mom-and-pop” business?
 What’s a “big corporation”?
 What’s even a small business — fewer than 500 people, 100 people or 10 people?

-Biden was responding to a comment about very small businesses, 10 and under.
+Biden was responding to a comment about very small businesses: 10 and under.
 But he did not necessarily embrace it as his definition of small business.
-His observation about “mom-and-pop businesses” versus “big corporations” would be wrong if one looks only at the companies of smaller than 10 people.
+His observation about “mom-and-pop small businesses” versus “big corporations” would be wrong if one looks only at the companies of smaller than 10 people.
 But depending on the metrics one uses, Biden is either narrowly correct — or just slightly off.
 So we will leave this unrated.

 Send us facts to check by filling out this form